equinor/design-system/packages/core-react/src/components/Icon/README.md

 # Icon

 React component for rendering SVG icons.
-The component is just an empty render compoent intended to use provided icons libraries.
+The component is just an empty render compoent intended to use provided icons packages.

 ## Usage